allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ### Indexing

 The mechanism for finding all documents containing a single word, described above, is very neat, but it can be so fast and simple only because there is a ready answer for our query in the index.
-However, in order for it to end up in there, we need to perform a rather complex operation called _indexing_.
+However, in order for it to end up in there, ES needs to perform a rather complex operation called _indexing_.
 We won’t get into the details here, but you can easily imagine that this process is both complex when it comes to the logic it implements, and resource-intensive, since it requires information about all documents to be gathered in a single place.

-This has further-reaching consequences.
+This has far-reaching consequences.
 Adding a new document, which may contain hundreds or thousands of words, to the index, would mean that hundreds or thousands of postings lists would have to be updated.
 This would be prohibitively expensive in terms of performance.
 Therefore, full-text search engines usually employ a different strategy: once built, an index is effectively immutable.
 When documents are added, removed, or modified, a new tiny index containing just the changes is created.
 At query time, results from the main and the incremental indices are merged.
-Any number of these incremental indices, called _segments_ in
+Any number of these incremental indices, called [segments](https://lucene.apache.org/core/8_9_0/core/org/apache/lucene/codecs/lucene87/package-summary.html#Segments) in
 Elastic parlance, can be created, but the cost of merging results at search time grows quickly with their number.
 Therefore, a special process of segment merging must be present in order to ensure that the number of segments (and thus also search latency) does not get out of control.
 This, obviously, further increases complexity of the whole system.